algolia/html-extractor/README.md

 stripping out all HTML.

 `node` contains the [Nokogiri node][4] instance.
-The lib uses it internally to extract all the relevant information ut is also exposed if you want to process the node further.
+The lib uses it internally to extract all the relevant information but is also exposed if you want to process the node further.

 The `anchor` attributes contains the HTML anchor closest to the element.
 Here it